-The Datapath of the FlagStone Core, and subsequently the FlagStone Drives utilizing stored on a connected drive.
+The Datapath of the FlagStone Core, and subsequently the Eclypt Drives utilizing the FlagStone Core, provide data encryption/decryption services to protect the data stored on a connected drive.
 The connected drive can be any COTS storage device that supports the ATA command protocol, including HDDs (Hard Disk Drives) and SSDs (Solid State Drives).
 All accessible sectors on a drive connected to a FlagStone Core are encrypted.